 techUK’s reaffirms commitment to abolishing all-male panels

-This International Women’s Day techUK is recommitting to doing our bit to banish manels (all male panels) to the history books where they firmly belong.
-In August 2017, techUK made a commitment to abolish all-male panels (manels) at events and are ensuring we have gender diversity on our membership councils.
+techUK is recommitting to doing our bit to banish manels (all male panels) to the history books where they firmly belong.
+Since August 2017, techUK has made a commitment to abolish all-male panels (manels) at events and are ensuring we have gender diversity on our membership councils.
 We also strive to ensure that the events hosted at techUK adhere to this commitment and that our staff ensure the events they attend or speak at are gender diverse.

 techUK’s ninth post-COVID webinar identified fundamental actions employers can take to keep diversity & inclusion at the forefront after the pandemic.